micronDLA/SDK/README.md

 Eff Measured: 0.905
 Time to arrange output is 2.6211 [ms]
 ```
-The print doesn't need to be identical.
+The print does not need to be identical.
 We are going to explain the main parts.
 First, it will list all the layers that it is going to compile from the `net_conv.onnx` and produce a `net_conv.bin`.

-Then `Init` will find a FPGA system, AC510 in our case.
+Then `Init` will find an FPGA system, AC510 in our case.
 It will also show how much time it took to send the weights and instructions to the external memory in the `Init` function.

-Then `Run` will rearrange in the input tensor and load into the external memory.
+Then `Run` will rearrange in the input tensor and load it into the external memory.
 It will print the time it took and other properties of the run, such as number of FPGAs and clusters used.

 In the `Run` it will start the accelerator.
 The accelerator uses configuration registers to count how many output values were produced.
 The software is going to poll this register until the expected amount of results have been produced by the accelerator.
-That is how the software knows that the result is in the external memory and it can be fetched to PC.
+That is how the software knows that the result is ready in the external memory and it can be fetched to the host.
 The "Start card 0 cluster 0" is a print before a while loop that polls that output register.
 And "Reset card 0 cluster 0" is a print after the while loop exits.

 Then profiling for the run will appear afterwards.
 The expected bandwidth is calculated as the ratio between data transferred and expected execution time.
 data transferred is calculated during compilation.
-It just counts how many words are send and received between HMC and accelerator. (this is not between HMC and pcie)
+It just counts how many words are send and received between HMC and the accelerator.
+(This is not between HMC and pcie.)
-expected execution time is also calculated in compilation.
+Expected execution time is also calculated in during compilation.
 It uses the number of operations, accelerator frequency and number of MACs used to get the expected execution time assuming running at peak performance.
 Measured bandwidth just uses the measured time instead of expected time in the bandwidth calculation.
 Eff Measured is the ratio between expected time and measured time.

 Then the output is rearranged back to the original data arrangement.